robmoorman/js-backbone-localstorage/README.markdown

 ### Version number

 Since stored data is outdated when a new version is deployed, you probably want to clear the current cache.
-By setting your version number before any server-activity takes place, the Locale Storage will be cleared when different version is detected.
+By setting your version number before any server-activity takes place, the Local Storage will be cleared when different version is detected.
 This can be done by calling the static `BackboneLocalStorage.setVersion` method.